catamphetamine/anychan/docs/themes/variables.md

 * `--Content-color--100` — A very light variation of `--Content-color`.
 For black `--Content-color` that would be a very light gray color.
 * `--Content-color--200` — A light variation of `--Content-color`.
 For black `--Content-color` that would be a light gray color.
 * `--Content-color--300` — A lighter variation of `--Content-color`.
 For black `--Content-color` that would be gray color.

+## ContentSection

+An example of a "Content Section" is a post.

+* `--ContentSection-shadowColor: gray` — The color of `box-shadow` of a content section.

 ## Post